spencerfjelstad/byte_le_royale_2021/docs/LearnTheTruckinGame/_sources/BodyObjects.rst.txt

 Body Objects
 ============

 Body objects occupy the body attribute in the truck object.
 You can only have one Body object at a time.
-Aditionally the body object also holds the current_gas attribute, which is how much gas remains in your tank, and the max_gas attribute, which defaults to 1.
+Additionally the body object also holds the current_gas attribute, which is how much gas remains in your tank, and the max_gas attribute, which defaults to 1.

 The Tank Object